 You will give more information and exciting marketing materials to the audience by incorporating a QR code into your printed campaign.

-QR codes were created as a digital tool to embed information and are generated using an online QR code generator.
+QR codes were created as a digital tool to embed information and were generated using an online QR code generator.

 How to scan a QR code